Building computer systems that stay safe and dependable in the real world

 Resilient mobility and connected services

-Learn embedded systems from hardware-near software to OS, middleware, and applications
+Embedded systems from low-level software to OS, middleware, and applications

-Students develop a full-stack view of embedded systems by connecting implementation and evaluation across hardware-near software, RTOS and OS design, middleware, and application-level behavior.
+Students build a full-stack view of embedded systems through hands-on implementation and evaluation — spanning low-level software, real-time operating systems (RTOS) and general-purpose OS design, middleware, and application behavior.

-The group studies IoT together with Web3, game theory, contract theory, and control theory, opening room for students to shape new system architectures and service models.
+We combine IoT with Web3 (decentralized systems built on blockchain and smart contracts), game theory, contract theory, and control theory, giving students room to shape new system architectures and service models.

-By joining collaborative projects with industry and other researchers, students gain experience in framing problems, communicating with stakeholders, and moving research forward on their own.
+Through collaborations with industry and other research groups, students gain experience in framing problems, engaging with stakeholders, and driving research forward.

 • Fundamentals of Computer Architecture 1 and 2 — How processors, memory, and I/O work together to form a computing system